Labs64/GuideChimp/plugins/multiPage/README.md

 MultiPage plugin adds a new `.continue()` method, which automatically starts the tour in case it needs to be continued.

+### Use Cases

+- Change to the new page on the next/prev tour steps
+- Automatically continue tour on the next page

 ### How To Use

 **first-page.html**